Travel to Croatia by plane

 - Zadar – Dugi otok – Ancona

 - Split – Ancona – Split

-Venezia Lines has regular catamaran connections between Venice and Poreč, Pula, Rovinj and Rabac.
+Venezia Lines has regular catamaran connections to travel to Croatia: Venice to Poreč, Pula, Rovinj, Rabac.